 When it comes to weight loss, the rule is 80% diet and 20% physical activity.
-Yoga may not help you burn as many calories when compared to running or jogging but an intense practice of an hour for least 5 days a week can help increase your metabolism and tone your body.
-Portion control and a balanced diet is the key to lose weight.
+Yoga may not help you burn as many calories when compared to running or jogging but an intense practice of an hour at least 5 days a week can help increase your metabolism and tone your body.
+Portion control and a balanced diet is the key to losing weight.
 Combining it with yoga will give effective and lasting results.
 Yoga supports weight loss by keeping the digestion and metabolism up, balancing hormones, helps in focusing and curbs emotional eating by increasing body awareness.
 These yoga asanas for belly fat reduction are great to include in your daily fitness routine as it helps in strengthening abdominal muscles and fat reduction.

 2. How does yoga help pregnant women and which asanas would you recommend?

-Practising yoga can impact positively on a pregnant woman in a holistic way.
+Practising yoga can impact positively a pregnant woman in a holistic way.
 In fact, a couple must start yoga practice well before conceiving as a preparatory step for pregnancy.
 It prepares a woman to have a strong foundation for childbirth.
 Yoga helps to keep the balance of body and mind during the whole phase of pregnancy.
-It helps to ease out the anxiety and stress.
-Improves sleep, reduces headache and back pain.
+It helps to ease the anxiety and stress.
+Improves sleep, and reduces headache and back pain.
 It helps to manage nausea.
 It prepares for labour and helps in boosting endurance in pregnant women.
-Yoga during pregnancy must be done in the supervision of a certified yoga instructor, however, here are few asanas considered to be safe and can be done based on one’s capacity.
+Yoga during pregnancy must be done under the supervision of a certified yoga instructor, however, here are a few asanas considered to be safe and can be done based on one’s capacity.

-- Tadasan (mountain pose)
+- Tadasana (mountain pose)